ballerina-platform/module-ballerinax-googleapis.calendar/ballerina/Module.md

 ### Step 1: Create a Google Cloud Platform Project

-In order to use the `calendar` connector, you need to first create the Calendar credentials for the connector to interact with Calendar.
+In order to use the Google Calendar connector, you need to first create the Calendar credentials for the connector to interact with Calendar.

 1. Open the [Google Cloud Platform Console](https://console.cloud.google.com/).